BusayoDisu/BusayoDisu1/README.md

 ### PROJECT TITLE: Predictive Modeling of Mental Health Conditions among University Students
-Welcome to my personal project
+Welcome to my personal project.

 This project aims to leverage machine learning techniques to predict and understand mental health conditions based on demographic and academic information.